frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

     --iddef 1 \
     --userout - | \
     sed 's/;size=/_/ ; s/;//' > hits.representatives

-# in case of multi-best hit, find the last-common ancestor
-python3 ${SRC}/${STAMPA_MERGE} $(pwd)
 ```

-The advantage of this method is the clarity of the results.
-Since both
-query and reference cover the same genomic region (in-between our
-forward and reverse primers), then we can use a simple similarity
-formula.
-The similarity percentage is easy to interpret (overlap is
-always 100%).

-show an example of hits

-The explain the LCA approach.

-if an environmental sequence is equidistant to several reference
-sequences, find the last-common ancestor (part of the taxonomic path
-that is common)

-This method is great for finding errors in reference database (show an
-example in the results file : `*` stars everywhere = deep conflict

 ```
 1462274 nt in 4001 seqs, min 87, max 466, avg 365